echoz/JOGridView/README.md

 - Column widths are limited to the equal distribution amongst all columns in a row
 - There is no selection at this moment.
 - It automatically purges reusable cells when there is a memory constrain

+TODO:
+- clean up first before laying out to conserve on memory
+- consistent delegate/datasource method signatures
+- cellforrowatindexpath in JOGridView (wtf is it really for?)
+- reflow cells?
+- heightforrowatindexpath doesn't work before cache values are not done right when heightforrow is set dynamically (should cache using assoc storage)